-Why?
-Well, we understand healthcare and healthcare is something which makes our 50+ healthcare IT professionals happy.
+Well, we understand healthcare and healthcare is something that makes our 50+ healthcare IT professionals happy.

 More frankly, being a healthcare-specific IT company is what we choose to reinvent healthcare rather than feeling satisfied with one or two successful healthcare projects.

-Be it senior care, mental health, primary care and even women’s health, we have delivered several mobile apps, web apps, and software to startups, hospitals, LTC homes and enterprises.
+Be it senior care, mental health, primary care, or even women’s health, we have delivered several mobile apps, web apps, and software to startups, hospitals, LTC homes, and enterprises.

 Our healthcare solutions are always equipped with the fusion of two rare things – clinical value and peace of mind.